 The Company is currently a party to three separate collaboration agreements with Allergan.
 Pursuant to the March 2003 collaboration agreement, the Company had received an aggregate of \$18.5 million in payments as of December 31, 2011, consisting of an upfront payment, research funding and related fees.
 The Company also is eligible to receive up to an aggregate of approximately \$13.5 million in license fees and development and regulatory milestone payments per product under this agreement.
 The 2003 collaboration originally provided for a three-year research term, which has been extended by the parties through March 2013.
 The Company's two other collaboration agreements with Allergan involve the development of product candidates in the areas of glaucoma and chronic pain.
-Under the glaucoma collaboration, the Company had received an aggregate of \$9.5 million in payments as of December 31, 2011, and is eligible to receive up to an aggregate of \$10.5 million in payments as of December 31, 2011, and is eligible to receive up to an aggregate of \$10.5 million in payments as of December 31, 2011, and is eligible to receive up to an aggregate of \$10.0 million in additional payments upon the achievement of development and regulatory milestones.
-Under the chronic pain collaboration, the Company had received an aggregate of \$10.5 million in payments as of December 31, 2011, and is eligible to receive up to an aggregate of \$10.0 million in additional payments upon the achievement and regulatory milestones.
-The Company is eligible to receive up to an aggregate of \$10.0 million in additional payments of development and regulatory milestones.
-The Company is eligible to receive up to an aggregate of \$10.0 million in additional payments of development and regulatory milestones.
+Under the glaucoma collaboration, the Company had received an aggregate of \$9.5 million in payments as of December 31, 2011, and is eligible to receive up to an aggregate of \$15.0 million in additional payments upon the achievement of development and regulatory milestones.
+Under the chronic pain collaboration, the Company had received an aggregate of \$10.5 million in payments as of December 31, 2011, and is eligible to receive up to an aggregate of \$10.0 million in additional payments upon the achievement of development and regulatory milestones.
 The Company is eligible to receive royalties on future product sales worldwide, if any, under each of the three collaboration agreements with Allergan.
-The Company recognized approximately \$1.1 million in revenue related to the Allergan collaboration agree
+The Company recognized approximately \$1.1 million in revenue related to the Allergan collaboration agreements during each of the years ended December 31, 2011, 2010, and 2009.